Amrita-TIFAC-Cyber-Blockchain/2025_22AVP103-Mastery-Over-Mind/Assets/Journal/CB.SC.U4CYS25105/README.md

 Whenever I am depressed and want to cry aloud i talk to my friend Amirtha from other department.She is always available for me and never judge me.I sometimes wish it would be nice if she was also my department.

 Scenario 3 (last month)
-I saw one of my senior accidently in campus and we talked a lot abiut academics.
+I saw one of my senior accidently in campus and we talked a lot about academics.
 He gave many guidance and helped me lot.Even though he us from other department he is always helping and supportive.